Floride Calhoun: Background and early life

-Her fourth child, Anna Maria, married Thomas Green Clemson, founder of Clemson University in South Carolina.
-In 1817, she accompanied her husband to Washington upon his appointment as Secretary of War in the Cabinet of President James Monroe.
+Her fourth child, Anna Maria married Thomas Green Clemson, founder of Clemson University in South Carolina.

+In 1817, Floride Calhoun accompanied her husband to Washington upon his appointment as Secretary of War in the Cabinet of President James Monroe.

 Second Lady

-Eight years later in 1825, she became Second Lady of the United States, following her husband's election as vice president, serving in that role until his resignation in 1832.
+Eight years later in 1825, Calhoun became Second Lady of the United States, following her husband's election as vice president, serving in that role until his resignation in 1832.